The Best Markets in Sydney: the 2024 Guide

 Also good for grabbing $10 white shirts and black trousers for working holidaymakers about to start a bar job 😉

-There are a fresh fruit and vegetable market at the southern end of the building, which is great for helping keep food costs down if you have an apartment for your stay.
+There is a fresh fruit and vegetable market at the southern end of the building, which is great for helping keep food costs down if you have an apartment for your stay.

 Where: 9-13 Hay St Haymarket